 The Affordable Care Act, also known as the health care law, was created to expand access to affordable health care coverage to all Americans, lower costs, and improve quality and care coordination.
 Under the health care law, people will:

 Yes.
-If you are enrolled in any of VA’s health care programs below, you have coverage under the standards of the health care law:
+If you are enrolled in any of VA’s programs below, you have coverage under the standards of the health care law:

 Enrollment in VA health care means you have: